Skip to content

 Combine Grants with Other Resources

 Do not hesitate to submit more than one grant application.
-To pay for a project entirely federal state and local funds can frequently be combined.
-In addition search for rebates or low-interest loans to supplement grant money.
+To pay for a project, federal, state, and local funds can frequently be combined.
+In addition, search for rebates or low-interest loans to supplement grant money.

 Keep Track of Deadlines